Heshamshaban001/Metasploitable1-walkthrough/README.md

 ---
  which allows remote attackers to bypass the need for knowledge of the shared secret, and successfully authenticate

-  unfortentally there are no proof of concept or working exploit availabe online also there are no metasploit module for them
+  unfortunately there are no proof of concept or working exploit available online also there are no Metasploit module for them

- so i've moved to another approched " brute forcing the service for root credintials " using metaspolit
+ so I've moved to another approached " brute forcing the service for root credentials " using metaspolit
  ---
  msf > use auxiliary/scanner/ssh/ssh_login